Zoe Ko

 Skills

-- Programming: Advanced proficiency in Python (NumPy, SciPy, pandas, matplotlib, Astropy, etc.); also experienced with Java and R.
+- Programming: Advanced proficiency in Python (NumPy, SciPy, pandas, matplotlib, Astropy, etc.), Java, R.

 - Statistical Modeling: Extensive experience with Bayesian inference frameworks (PyMC, emcee, dynesty) and Gaussian process modeling (tinygp, george, celerite).